The PROCESS Statement

 UPDATE

-With the UPDATE option the record which has been read by the PROCESS may be updated at the END statement, before the next record is read.
-The file type must be VSAM, SQL, or XIO with an XREWRITE option.
-This option is invalid for other file types (F, FB, V, VB, U).
+With UPDATE the record which has been read by the PROCESS may be updated at the END statement, before the next record is read.
+The file type must be VSAM, SQL, or XIO (which must be defined with an XREWRITE option).
+This option is invalid for PSAM file types (F, FB, V, VB, U).
+You write logic like this: -

 PROCESS vsamfile UPDATE;